 Less Annoying CRM Means No More Excuses

-But ask around, and you’ll find that, outside tech companies and startups, there’s still a lot of small and independent businesses that haven’t adopted a CRM platform: shop owners, artisans, contractors, even freelancers.
-Sure, they’ve heard of it; they know it would probably be useful.
+Shop owners, artisans, contractors, even freelancers.
+There’s still a lot of small and independent businesses that haven’t adopted a CRM platform.
+Sure, they’ve heard of it, and they know it would probably be useful.

 But, you know, learning new stuff can be a pain in the derrière.

 Less Annoying CRM (LACRM) gets it.
 Adopting isn’t a totally effortless endeavor.
 So, at least it can be as minimally annoying as possible.
 Right?

 LACRM’s lean but nimble CRM tool-belt has got you covered.

 The SaaS platform manages all your customers and other contacts.
 It tracks your leads through pipelines.
 It helps you stay on top of events and tasks in calendar and agenda forms.

 In other words, an all-in-one simple CRM.
 It's CRM software for sales teams, a holistic management tool, a project management app.